HORSESHOE/PUSHAWALLA PALMS LOOP – FULL, BUT GET ON WAITING LIST

-Our trail climbs to a sandy plateau, passes by Horseshoe Palms along the San Andreas fault, and then descends to the beautiful Pushawalla Palms oasis with its running surface water.
-The final leg of our hike goes up a steep hill to the ridge of an uplifted earthquake fault which offers stunning views of the western Coachella Valley.
-During the hike, we’ll discuss a wrecked truck, some white sand that looks like snow, and where the stream water comes from.
-Afterwards, you might wish to have a picnic lunch at the Thousand Palms oasis which is across the highway from our trailhead.
+Our trail starts out in a sandy valley on the San Andreas Fault and then descends to the beautiful Pushawalla Palms oasis with its running surface water.
+The final leg of our hike passes a half-mile-long line of palms and then goes up a steep hill to the ridge of an uplifted earthquake fault with stunning 360 degree views.
+During the hike, we’ll discuss an orange-colored stream, some snow-white sand, and where the stream water comes from.

-Anyone who is in good physical condition and can walk at a moderate pace for 3 hours should be able to handle this hike without difficulty.
-Meet at the Pushawalla Palms Trailhead in the small parking area by the map kiosk on Thousand Palms Canyon Drive, about one-quarter mile before the Coachella Preserve parking lot (which is closed).
+Anyone who is in good physical condition and able to walk at a moderate pace for 3 hours (with some hills) should enjoy this hike.
+Meet at the Pushawalla Palms Trailhead in the small parking area by the map kiosk on Thousand Palms Canyon Drive, about one-quarter mile before the Coachella Preserve parking lot.
 The kiosk location is clearly shown on the map below if you zoom in several times.

 HIKE LEADER: Ron Knight